[Skip to Content]

 • Fire and Rescue Operations didactics and training

-2. Participation in EMS Medical Direction (CQI, education, field response, administrative and medical oversight) of AMR Central New York.
+2. Participation in EMS Medical Direction (initial and continuing education, continuous quality improvement, field response, medical oversight, and administrative functions).

 • CNY EMS Regional EMS Council (REMSCo)